Favourited 155 times

-I live with my homeschooled 12 year old son on a suburban 900m block in an 1950s suburb in Albany that I bought in July 2017.
+I live with my 16 year old son on a suburban 900m2 block in an 1950s suburb in Albany that I bought in July 2017.
 We have chickens, food forest, fruit trees and vegie gardens.
 I did my Permaculture Design Course in 2013 and have attended several Permaculture Convergences.
 I practice permaculture in my gardening, finances and socially in community engagement (for example, the swap station on my front verge).
 We keep a radical low waste household and I teach and write about living plastic free.
-I have attended many Non Violent Communication workshops and can teach introductory level NVC.
+I run Non Violent Communication workshops and can teach you NVC.
 I am interested in gift economies and have set up several initiatives in my town.
 I am also a part-owner of a health food business in town.
+I train BJJ and MMA four or five times per week.

 Art Projects